quinn-zilly/io-psych-r4statistics/README.md

 # IO Psychology PhD — R Statistics Knowledge Base

-> **A shared archive of R code, analysis files, and project templates for PhD students in the Industrial & Organizational Psychology program.**
+> **A shared archive of R code, analysis files, and project templates for graduate students in the Department of Industrial & Organizational Psychology at SPU.**

 ---